-Since inception, the Company has incurred substantial operating losses, principally from expenses associated with the Company's research and development programs, clinical trials conducted in connection with the Company's product candidates, and applications and submissions to the U.S. Food and Drug Administration.
+Since inception, the Company has incurred substantial operating losses, principally from expenses associated with the Company's research and development programs, clinical trials conducted in connection with the Company's drug candidates, and applications and submissions to the U.S. Food and Drug Administration.
 The Company has not generated significant revenue and has incurred significant net losses in each year since our inception.
-As of June 30, 2022, the Company has incurred approximately \$xxx million of cumulative net losses.
-As of June 30, 2022, the Company had \$48.1 million in cash and cash equivalents, short-term investments, interest receivable and restricted cash.
-The Company has substantial future capital requirements to continue its research and development activities and advance its product candidates through various development stages.
+As of March 31, 2023, the Company has incurred approximately \$374 million of cumulative net losses and had approximately \$37.3 million in cash and cash equivalents, short-term investments, interest receivable, and restricted cash.
+We have substantial future capital requirements to continue our research and development activities and advance our drug candidates through various development stages.
 The Company believes these expenditures are essential for the commercialization of its technologies.

 The Company expects its operating losses to continue for the foreseeable future as it continues its product development efforts, and when it undertakes marketing and sales activities.
-The Company's ability to achieve profitability is dependent upon its ability to obtain governmental approvals, manufacture, and market and sell its new product candidates.
+The Company's ability to achieve profitability is dependent upon its ability to obtain governmental approvals, manufacture, and market and sell its new drug candidates.
 There can be no assurance that the Company will be able to commercialize its technology successfully or that profitability will ever be achieved.
 The operating results of the Company have fluctuated significantly in the past.

-In January 2020, the World Health Organization declared an outbreak of coronavirus, COVID-19, to be a "Public Health Emergency of International Concern," and the U.S. Department of Health and Human Services declared a public health emergency to aid the U.S. healthcare community in responding to COVID-19.
-This virus continues to evolve and may have an adverse effect on our operations and product development timelines.
-Uncertainty with respect to the economic impacts of the pandemic has introduced significant volatility in the financial markets.
+In March 2020, the World Health Organization declared COVID-19, to be a Global pandemic and recommended containment and mitigation measures worldwide.
+The Company is monitoring this closely, and although operations have not been materially affected by the COVID-19 outbreak to date, the ultimate duration and severity of the outbreak and its impact on the economic environment and business is uncertain.
 While the extent to which COVID-19 impacts the Company's future results will depend on future developments, the pandemic and associated economic impacts could result in a material impact to the Company's future financial condition, results of operations and cash flows.

-The Company's ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, financial markets in the U.S. and worldwide resulting from the ongoing COVID-19 pandemic and the geopolitical turmoil caused by the war in Ukraine.
-These disruptions may have a negative impact on the Company's clinical trials process and enrollment of patients.
-The ongoing geopolitical turmoil caused by the war in Ukraine has contributed to highly volatile financial markets which may impact our ability to access the capital markets and rising levels of inflation which may impact our expenditures and supply chain.
-The Company continues to monitor its operating activities in light of these events, and it is reasonably possible that these events could have a negative effect on the Company's financial condition and results of operations.
+The Company's ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, financial markets in the U.S. and worldwide resulting from the ongoing COVID-19 pandemic and the Russian invasion of Ukraine.
+These disruptions may also disrupt the clinical trials process and enrollment of patients.
+This may delay commercialization efforts.
+The Company continues to monitor its operating activities in light of these events, and it is possible that these events could result in a variety of risks to the business.
 The specific impact, if any, is not readily determinable as of the date of the Financial Statements.